GET STARTED | Get Your Fair Cash Offer Today >>

 There can be a few reasons construction doesn’t end up permitted . . .

 Home construction laws change from neighborhood to neighborhood, and the rules can be complicated for those who don’t have the time to dissect many subsections of legal jargon.
-Some owners begin construction work just don’t want to deal with the hassle even if they know they’re supposed to check with the local municipality first.
+Some owners begin construction work without obtaining a building permit because they don’t want to deal with the hassle even if they know they’re supposed to check with the local municipality first.

 If you discover unpermitted work when you begin to enter the sale process, make sure to find out more about the nature of permits, what can be done about unlawful work, and who should pay for it all.